ronal-lc/ASL-sign-language-recognition-project/README.md

 ## License

 This project is currently unlicensed.
-(Or specify a license, e.g., "This project is licensed under the MIT License.")